autocore-ai/autocore_pcu_doc/docs/Sdk_feature_list.md

 ---

-> *current release only support ROS1 interface/topic, default ros master is IP address of br0 on PCU.*
+> **Current release only support ROS1 interface/topic, default ROS master is IP address of br0 on PCU.**

+---

 ### Drivers